udhaindah/kangri/readme.md

    - Don't forget to change the email referral verification in `client_secret.json`.
    - Change gemini apikey in `client_secret.json`.

+6. If you want using 2 Captcha service you can fill your apikey in `client_secret.json` and change `"captha2Apikey": "your_2captcha_apikey",` with your apikey.

 Get gemini apikey : [Here](https://aistudio.google.com/app/apikey)

 Tutorial video, how to get api credentials : [Here](https://t.me/elpuqus/138)

 ## Usage